ArctiqTeam/arctiq-copilot-trail/labs/lab1-prompt-engineering/README.md

 ## Step 3 - Generated Knowledge Prompting

-- Generated Knowledge Prompting (GKP) is a technique that enhances commonsense reasoning by leveraging the latent knowledge embedded within large language models.
+- Generated Knowledge Prompting (GKP) is a technique that enhances common sense reasoning by leveraging the latent knowledge embedded within large language models.
 This method generates task-relevant knowledge statements from a language model and integrates this knowledge into the inference process to improve the output quality.

 - GKP essentially consists of two steps: